amirmhm95/amirmmohammadi/_pages/research.md

 ## Current Research Projects

-### Deep Learning Methods for Time-Series and Computer Vision
+### Deep Learning Methods for Time-Series and Computer Vision.

- Passive Sonar Classification.
+### Developing signal processing and machine learning techniques to improve sound classification using foundation transformer models and parameter efficient fine-tuning with histogram layers.

+### Multimodal AI to include text descriptions of the classifications.

 ## Past Research Projects

-### Physiological Signals Analysis and Prediction with AI Algorithms
+### Physiological Signals Analysis and Prediction with AI Algorithms.

- Physics-Informed Neural Networks for Modeling Cardiovascular Dynamics.
+### Physics-informed neural networks for modeling cardiovascular dynamics with reduced ground truth.
+Implemented PINNs to incorporate known physiological constraints, achieving predictions with limited training data.

-### Low-Power Sensor for Human Mental Stress Diagnosis
+### Low-Power Sensor for Human Mental Stress Diagnosis.

- Applied Signal Processing and Machine Learning Algorithms.
- Microcontroller Programming, Schematics, PCB design, and Collecting Signals.
+### Applied signal processing and machine learning algorithms to identify stress in physiological data.
+Included microcontroller programming, schematics and PCBs design, and collection of signals through human subjects.